kyle-oc/kyle-oc/README.md

 ## Hi, I'm Kyle 👋

+I'm based in the South West UK, and have a background in retail management and IT.
+I'm looking to reskill and switch into the data industry.

 - 🔭 I’m currently specialising in Data Engineering at AiCore, and looking to move into the Data Engineering industry after completion of my studies.
 - 🌱 I’m currently learning Python, Javascript, SQL, and some Japanese among other things!